Idaho Lt. Gov. McGeachin's contempt hearing set for Oct. 13 - KTVZ

 Associated Press

 BOISE, Idaho (AP) — Idaho Lt.
 Gov. Janice McGeachin will face a hearing next week on whether she should be held in contempt of court for failing to comply with a judge’s order in a public records lawsuit.
 Fourth District Judge Steven Hippler ordered the contempt hearing set for Oct.
-13. The Idaho Press Club last month asked that the lieutenant governor face civil contempt proceedings after they said she failed to comply with a judge’s order in the lawsuit and stalled rather than immediately releasing the public records as ordered.
-Neither McGeachin nor her chief of staff Jordan Watters responded to repeated requests for comment.
+13. The Idaho Press Club had sued McGeachin in July after several journalists said she wrongly denied public record requests for materials relating to her Education Task Force.
+Last month, the group asked that McGeachin face civil contempt proceedings after it said she stalled rather than immediately releasing the records as ordered.
+Neither McGeachin nor her chief of staff responded to repeated requests for comment.